jsalamander/BZCookieBear/README.md

  Install the extension from the Chrome Web Store.

  When you open https://www.bernerzeitung.ch it will automatically log you in.
-This might takes some time.
+This might take some time.

 ![Login Step](assets/baking.png "Login Step")